-Day three of our cycling, from Skurbuchan to Sakar was another exciting one.
-Cycling next to Indus river, the amazing landscape, cycling through the apricot farmland, river crossing, cycling next to the stream, cycling downhill and extremely tiring uphill followed by camping next to the stream.
+Day three of our cycling, from Skurbuchan to Shakar was another exciting one.
+Cycling next to the Indus river on Indus valley road, the amazing landscape, cycling through the apricot farmland, river crossing, cycling next to the stream, cycling downhill and extremely tiring uphill followed by camping next to the stream.

 Day1 – Leh to Lamayuru

 If you are traveling solo to this beautiful remote village in Skurbuchan then you might want to consider staying at homestays at Aryan valley.
 There are places where you can camp and on the way you will find small shops where some of the rations are available which is good enough if you are planning to camp.
 Also, there is a government guesthouse.
 Watch this video below to know more.

 Skurbuchan village is located above the Indus in western Ladakh, approximately 125 kilometers from Leh.
 The name of the settlement comes from a native fruit called ‘Skyur,’ which is exclusively cultivated in and near the village.
 The village, with a population of over 2000 people, is one of the largest in the region.
 Beautiful river streams, lush green meadows, and delightful walks make this settlement a perfect addition to any Ladakh itinerary.
 The settlement boasts a big Buddha statue on a mountaintop overlooking the entire village, from where you can admire the grandeur of Skurbuchan.
 Skurbuchan is also significant as the entryway to the well-known Aryan communities.

 At Skurbuchan campsite, enjoy the morning walk around the apricot farm and the local village.
 Have breakfast, pack your bags, and check for tire pressure before cycling.
 Take the mud route till you reach the main road.
 The route is mainly flat or downhill next to the river Indus, crossing a few villages.
 It is a long ride with hardly any water source.